 Mr. Martens will closely examine every aspect of the events leading to the arrest and your treatment afterwards in order to look for grounds on which to fight or mitigate the criminal charges.
 His goal is always to work to achieve the best outcome possible while protecting your rights and freedom.
 Contact Martens Law Office for a consultation.

 Information on topics in criminal defense law of a general nature appears below.

 Our criminal justice system can be overwhelming and frightening.
-The incarceration rate in the United States is much higher than many other industrialized countries.
+The incarceration rate in the United States is much higher than in many other industrialized countries.
 Prison sentences are getting longer and more frequent.
 If you face the possibility of being accused or convicted of a crime, contact an experienced criminal defense lawyer as early in the process as possible, preferably even before questioning or investigation by the police.
 A skilled attorney at Martens Law Offices P.C. in Boise, Idaho, can fight for your legal and constitutional rights.

 Our criminal justice system is complex, both conceptually and procedurally.
-To ensure the fairness of the proceedings, each court system has its own rules of criminal procedure that govern the actions of all players: police, defense lawyers, prosecutors, judges and juries.
+To ensure the fairness of the proceedings, each court system has its own rules of criminal procedure that govern the actions of all players: police, defense lawyers, prosecutors, judges, and juries.

 The US Constitution requires that criminal defendants be accorded due process of law in all proceedings against them.
-Broadly, this means that throughout the criminal justice process the rules of criminal procedure must be observed with all constitutional protections in place.
-Due process requires such things as reasonable notice of proceedings and fair hearings when a person is facing substantial negative consequences, such as incarceration.
+Broadly, this means that throughout the criminal justice process, the rules of criminal procedure must be observed with all constitutional protections in place.
+Due process requires such things as reasonable notice of proceedings and fair hearings when a person is facing substantial negative consequences, such as incarceration

 During the investigation of a crime, the police review the facts, interview witnesses and gather evidence against suspect(s).
 Once the police have enough evidence, they can ask a judge to sign an arrest warrant for a suspect.